-Visual feedback tools have revolutionized how teams collaborate on digital projects.
-But here's the catch: calling them all "visual feedback tools" is misleading.
+Visual feedback tools have changed how teams collaborate on digital projects.
+But calling them all "visual feedback tools" is misleading — and picking the wrong category wastes time and money.

-A tool built for gathering customer sentiment on your SaaS product is fundamentally different from one designed for agency-client website reviews.
-Using the wrong tool for your use case leads to frustrated teams, missed feedback, and wasted budget.
+A tool built for gathering customer sentiment on a live SaaS product solves a fundamentally different problem than one designed for agency-client website reviews during development.
+Using the wrong type leads to frustrated teams, missed feedback, and wasted budget.

-This comprehensive guide reviews 15 visual feedback tools organized by three distinct use cases:
+This guide covers 15 visual feedback tools across three distinct use cases:

 Table of contents